 Why do you need a Fensa Certificate?

 It is not just okay to have a Fensa certificate; it is very important to have it.
-Having one means that you are working with a Fensa approved installer that have met the required legal requirements necessary to protect you.
+Having one means that you are working with a Fensa-approved installer that has met the required legal requirements necessary to protect you.

-Keep in mind that having a Fensa certificate means that you are asking for that professional doors and windows installer, an installer who complies with the building regulations, register the installation as a result and get a warranty with insurance on top.
+Keep in mind that having a Fensa certificate means that you are asking for a professional doors and windows installer, an installer who complies with the building regulations, registers the installation as a result and gets a warranty with insurance on top.
 Fensa is a government-authorised scheme so any replacement windows and doors should be installed by an approved installer.
 Make sure the double glazing companies you contact for a quote are fensa approved installers for peace of mind.

 The most common scenario to require a Fensa certificate is if you are having a replacement window and door fitted.
 Even if your previous fitting was Fensa approved, the replacement must still be verified.